 There are all sorts of home-based training programs out there as well.
 Everyone has heard of the mass-marketed ones like P90X and Insanity.

-The truth is that any workout that kills your excuses and gets you moving is a great one.
-Any movement beats laying on the couch and feeling sorry for yourself.
+The truth is that any workout gets you moving is a great one.
+Any movement beats laying on the couch and putting off training.

 What are my go-to bodyweight exercises?

 The worst part about home workouts is that it feels like you have to a million reps to get a decent pump or to feel anything.

 The exercises that I love to perform are:

 - Pushups and the many variations.